 Here below are a cross section of Wedding Photographer Questions which frequently come up from couples.
 Questions you should ask your wedding photographer.
 What questions do you ask a photographer for wedding?
 Or perhaps more of a wedding photographer meeting checklist!
 So without further ado, after your engagement here’s my 20 questions to ask your wedding photographer.

+There are some creative wedding photographers who now refuse to shoot group shots, though you will be pleased to hear that I am not one of them!
 Although I am a natural wedding photographer, I am well versed in shooting group shots, based on a small pre-arranged list drawn up by the bride and groom.

 Every single image from your wedding is fully assessed by myself and subsequently graded for colour and tone and then tidied up if required.